JustineLicuanan/sds-report-generation-system/README.md

 - Make it more mobile responsive
 - Change the web page link for user and admin in some pages e.g logs.
 - Add a pdf viewer with features (Full screen, download)

+### Version 1.1.6

+- Changed the Search function to React's syntax instead of Javascript
+- Added a sort(Date, Status)
+- Created the function of Create modal

+### Version 1.1.5

+- Admin UI is functional now.
+- It can also pass the data (to edit info and/or view organization's request) now when clicking the avatar.
+- It only displays now the current avatar of their respective category

 ### Version 1.1.4